Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m04-cd-pipeline/index.md

 After you enter the name, `Davis,` navigate to TeamServer to observe the Hibernate injection vulnerability from before.

-Your instructor wil walk you through the pages to review the information as before.
+Your instructor will walk you through the pages to review the information as before.

 ---
 {{< slide id="final-review" >}}